grahamking/isqueue/README.md

 Testing an idea to have a unix queue, i.e. a replacement for Gearman or RabbitMQ, but in bash.
 Early days, just playing.
+This is in no way production ready.

 Sending a message is simply appending a line to the end of a spool file. inotify alerts us to file changes, and we chop the first line of the file and pass that to the script that wants to receive those messages.